tareqalyousef/personal-portfolio/app/assets/data/about.md

 I've been creating video games ever since I discovered the Blender Game Engine when I was 12 years old.
 Over these years, I've picked up skills in programming, modeling, animating, and texturing.

-These interests later grew into data science-- today, I spend most my time studying financial markets through algorithmic trading.
+These interests later grew into data science--today, I study financial markets through algorithmic trading.